NipunaMarcusZuhlke/dotnet-microservices-takehome-marcus/README.md

   - Extracted `OrderCreatedEvent` and `PaymentSucceededEvent` domain models to a shared domain as these are shared between services.
 In the future these can be put on to a different project to be used among different microservices without creating a dependency.
   - Extracted out Even bus to a different stucture as it is also shared amoung eash service.
   - Created a single middleware which is used to handle global exceptions for the `OrderProcessor` project and in the future as well this middleware implementation can be shared amoung microservices.
+  - Added tests to cover only business logic such as services, mapping and event processing in payment and notification services and all the controllers.
+Other implementations such as repository and event bus are not covered in unit tests as they are using external system.

 ## Any known limitations and future improvements